dingbat/nsrails/readme.md

 post.content = @"Changed!";
 [post remoteUpdate:&error];

-// fetch any latest data for this post (and see if anything changed) BOOL objectDidChange;
+// Fetch any latest data for this post (and know if anything changed) BOOL objectDidChange;
 [post remoteFetch:&error changes:&objectDidChange];